Your No. 1 tool to avoid holiday overspending

 - Don’t leave home without your shopping list and never go to stores just to see what they have.

 The holidays are notorious for busting budgets, but yours doesn’t have to be one of them.
-With a little advanced planning, you can enjoy your holidays in style and on budget.
+With a little advanced planning, you can enjoy your holidays in style and in the black.